Nicole Seah

 Nicole Rebecca Seah Xue Ling (佘雪玲 (Shé Xuělíng); born 17 October 1986) is a former Singaporean politician.

-Seah rose to prominence as a candidate representing the National Solidarity Party (NSP) in Marine Parade Group Representation Constituency (GRC) in the 2011 general election.
-At the age of 24, she was the youngest female candidate in the general election, and immediately became a target of media attention, which became increasingly pronounced as her speeches began to go viral on YouTube.
-During the election, her number of social media followers led to her being described as the second most popular Singaporean politician online after former prime minister Lee Kuan Yew.
-On 29 August 2014, Seah resigned from the NSP, "to move on and grow in other areas."

-In the 2020 general election, Seah became a Workers' Party (WP) candidate for the five-member East Coast GRC; the WP team lost by a close margin of 6.78% to Heng Swee Keat and his team representing the governing People's Action Party (PAP).

-On 18 July 2023, Seah resigned from the WP after an affair with Leon Perera, fellow party member and Member of Parliament (MP) for the Serangoon division of Aljunied GRC.

 Early life and education

-Seah was born in Singapore on 17 October 1986 in a Peranakan family.

-She attended CHIJ Katong Convent, Tanjong Katong Secondary School and Victoria Junior College before graduating from the National University of Singapore with a Bachelor of Social Sciences with honours degree in communications.
-She was also part of the University Scholars' Programme.
+Seah attended CHIJ Katong Convent, Tanjong Katong Secondary School and Victoria Junior College before graduating from the National University of Singapore with a Bachelor of Social Sciences with Honours degree in communications.
+She was also part of the University Scholars' Programme, and was the managing editor of an online publication called the Campus Observer during the third year of her undergraduate studies.

-She was staying in a five-room HDB flat with her parents and two brothers, when she was introduced as the youngest candidate in the 2011 general election.
+She was the youngest candidate in the 2011 general election.

 Career

 Advertising career

 Seah previously worked as an executive at Starcom MediaVest Group, a brand communications company.

 Seah worked as a senior account manager with IPG Mediabrands.
 In 2014, Seah moved to Bangkok, Thailand, to work as a digital manager at the company's Thailand office.

 In 2020, Seah was an associate director at a multinational marketing company.